Lanterloo: Play

 When none of these flushes occur, the game goes on as at Whist:

 The player to the dealer's left leads to the first trick.
 He may lead any card in his hand.
 The other players, in clockwise order, each play a card to the trick and must follow suit by playing a card of the suit led if he has one.
-A player with no card of the suit led may play any card, either discarding or trumping.
-(Unlike three-card loo, it is not compulsory to head the trick).
+A player with no card of the suit led may play any card, either discarding or trumping (unlike three-card loo, it is not compulsory to head the trick).
 The trick is won by the highest card of the suit led, unless a trump is played, in which case the highest trump wins.
 The winner of each trick leads to the next.

-When the Ace of trumps is played, it is usual to say 'Pam, be civil;' the holder of Pam is then expected to let the Ace pass.
+When the Ace of trumps is led, it is usual to say 'Pam, be civil;' the holder of Pam is then expected to let the Ace pass.